sammyrTX/Python-Baseball_Project/README.md

 # Python-Baseball_Project
-Simple Baseball game using Python
+Simple Baseball game simulator using Python

 - Current goal is to simulate the game play for a baseball game using Python
    - The program will simply randomize the results of a player at bat (e.g. strike, foul ball, hit, etc.)